 - 540,000 GSF

 - National Register of Historic Places

 Awards & Honors

 Award of Excellence in Historic Resources

-The GSA committed not only to preserving Birch Bayh but also to making the historic landmark a highly desirable, healthy and sustainable workplace – safe, comfortable, and secure – that helps Indianapolis retain and attract a quality work force.
+GSA committed not only to preserving Birch Bayh but also to making the historic landmark a highly desirable, sustainable workplace – one that was also safe, comfortable, and secure – that helps the city keep and attract jobs.Workplace Strategy Historic Preservation

 Robert P. Theel, FAIA

 The work achieved by this team for the American public is a stand-out example of thoughtful restraint combined with creative engineering and design ingenuity.

 Prior to renovation, only 15% of Birch Bayh’s 2.33-acre site supported vegetation.
 With the addition of a 30,000 GSF vegetative roof - one of the largest on a historic structure – 43% of the site now sustains vegetation, supporting the goal of creating a highly desirable, sustainable workplace.
 The vegetative roof reduces the urban heat island effect, improves air quality by absorbing CO2, reduces storm water runoff from the site, and provides visual inspiration through seasonal flowering plants.Resource Efficiency